jonlpersson/ed-latimore/site/_posts/2022-01-06-why-i-quit-boxing-with-only-one-loss.md

 At this point, my lifestyle consists of content creation, speaking, and traveling.
 The last one is mostly a hobby, but it’s something that I always wanted to do when I was younger, and now I can.
 I’m not interested in giving that up.
 I can also have a greater impact on the world in this capacity.
 Because I try to produce helpful and useful content on the internet, I have a greater reach than I might ever have with boxing.

-In short, this lifestyle is far more purpose driven than boxing.
+In short, this lifestyle is far more purpose-driven than boxing.
 It’s also a lot less painful.

 ### 4) I am too small to be a heavyweight boxer